 Japanese maples have a beauty all their own.
-Many types have colorful leaves not just in autumn, but during other seasons, as well (indeed, compared to most specimens, even the spring and summer leaves of some Japanese maples bear "fall color").
-'Crimson Queen' Japanese maple is a dwarf type favored by lovers of weeping trees.
+Many types have colorful leaves not just in autumn, but during other seasons as well.
+"Crimson Queen" Japanese maple is a dwarf type favored by lovers of weeping trees.
 And what bonus trait lands it on this list?
-Well, it is popular with aficionados of the art of bonsai.
+It is popular with aficionados of the art of bonsai.

 06 of 12

 Beech trees and shagbark hickory trees are comparable in the sense that they have a few things in common: lovely yellow-golden leaves in fall, winter interest due to the beauty of their bark, and edible nuts.

 If it is nuts that you are most interested in, select the shagbark hickory, which produces a larger nut.
 Beech trees have two advantages when it comes to fall foliage: they change color later and hold onto their leaves for a longer time, extending the season of interest.

 American beech and European beech also provide winter interest.
 Tricolor beech has colorful variegated leaves that will be prominent in your landscaping for spring, summer, and fall.

 American sweetgum can be as colorful in fall as any tree—at least when climate and conditions cooperate.
 You may not get such a spectacular show every autumn from a sweetgum, but when you do, you will revel in the mixture of colors.

 As for this tree's special bonus feature, you will have to decide whether it is worthwhile for you or not.
 Some people find its fruit pods messy, which is why a cultivar that lacks these pods is suggested.
 But, if you like crafts, you may wish to grow a kind that does produce gumballs.
 They can be used in wreaths, kissing balls, and a number of other craft projects.Continue to 9 of 12 below.